chris050200/Induction-3D-Printer/README.md

 A 3d printer nozzle assembly capable of FDM printing aluminum using induction heating.
 Total materials cost for nozzle assembly is only ~100$.
 This is designed to be retrofitted onto an existing printer for testing/ experimentation.
 Hackaday post with more details: https://hackaday.io/project/178132-fdm-3d-metal-printer

-I'm available to answer questions or help with builds here on GitHub and on Hackaday.
+I'm available to answer questions or help with builds here and on Hackaday.

 ![Screenshot](Screenshot3.jpg)